Stuycs-K/final-project-8-ful-perveza/README.md

   - Z: Rotate piece left
   - X: Rotate pieces right
   - C: Hold current piece
+  - A: Activate zone (Pieces stop falling automatically for 20 seconds; Need to clear 15 lines in order to activate zone)
   - Spacebar: Hard drop pieces (piece fits down instantly)
+  - P: Pause/Unpause game (You can also click the P button on the screen with your mouse)